MerelVanPuymbroeck/php-contact-form/README.md

 Yes I did like it, but in the beginning I found it verry dificult to understand it how PhP works.
 But now I am glad how it looks and how I made it.
 Still I need to work quiet a bit more on my php skills.

-### How did I felt me while working on this task for these days?
+### How did I felt me these days while working on this project?

 ![](giphy.gif)